Becker College

 Becker College was a private college in Worcester and Leicester, Massachusetts.
 Becker College traced its history from the union of two Massachusetts educational institutions—one founded in 1784 and the other in 1887.
 The college closed at the end of the 2020–21 academic year.
+Following the closure, nearby Clark University opened the Becker School of Design and Technology, carrying on Becker's game design programs with many of the same faculty.

 The college offered more than 40 undergraduate degree programs including nursing programs, a veterinary science program, and video game design and development programs.
 The college's 2016–17 enrollment was 1,892.
 Becker College has more than 21,000 alumni.

 History

 The institution comprised two separate campuses located six miles apart, each with its own residence halls, library, dining hall and academic facilities.

 Leicester

 Becker's Leicester campus was home to Leicester Academy, founded in 1784.
 The campus was situated within the town common, which in the 18th century, consisted of a tavern, a meetinghouse and the first home built in Leicester, now known as the May House.

 Colonel Ebenezer Crafts of Sturbridge and Jacob Davis of Charlton saw a need to provide schooling for children of modest families who lived in Central Massachusetts.
 The state legislature was petitioned, funds were raised and, in 1784, Leicester Academy was founded.
 The charter was signed by Governor John Hancock, and Samuel Adams, President of the Massachusetts State Senate; major benefactors included Moses Gill, a future lieutenant governor.
 It was the third academy founded in post-independence Massachusetts, after the founding of Governor Dummer Academy at Byfield in 1782 and of Phillips Academy at Andover in 1778.

 Samuel C. Crafts, son of the founder, Ephraim Allen of Sturbridge and Samuel Swan of Leicester were members of the inaugural class.
 All three later graduated from Harvard College.

 The Leicester Academy became defunct in 1917.
 According to the Massachusetts Department of Higher Education, Leicester Academy existed until 1952, when it became Leicester Junior College.